By Guilherme J. · Updated April 2026

 What leverage is available to UAE forex traders?

 If you trade through a DFSA-regulated entity, retail leverage is capped at 1:30.
 If you meet the wealth and experience requirements to be classified as a Professional Client, higher leverage is available under DFSA.
-If you trade through an offshore entity of an international broker while residing in the UAE, you can access leverage up to 1:500 at IC Markets and HFM, or up to 1:2000 at Exness.
+If you trade through an offshore entity of an international broker while residing in the UAE, you can access leverage up to 1:500 at IC Markets and FP Markets, or up to 1:2000 at Exness.

 Are crypto deposits supported for UAE residents?

 Yes.
 Given Dubai's status as a crypto hub, USDT and BTC deposits are widely used to fund forex accounts.
 Exness offers instant USDT TRC20 deposits and withdrawals.
-IC Markets, Vantage, and HFM also support USDT deposits.
+IC Markets, Vantage, and FP Markets also support USDT deposits.
 Funding via crypto is often the fastest and cheapest method for UAE residents who already hold digital assets, as it bypasses the banking system entirely.

 Do these brokers provide Arabic-language customer support?